gaana-vishwnath/worker-workflow/workflow-to-js-transformer/README.md

 *taskSettings*

-A source of taskSettings maybe specified to indicate that a the key specified can be used to look up the correct value on the input message's customdata.
-If the key is accompanied by a defaultValue then if the value is not present the default value will be used.
+A source of taskSettings may be specified to indicate that a value for a property should come from the input message's customdata.
+If defaultValue is supplied this will be used when a value is not present in the custom data.

 ```
 "customData": {